RitcheyHume/my-website/README.md

 # my-website

-Tis is a really awesome website!
+THis is a really awesome website!